Code-Institute-Submissions/MABSWE-PP2/README.md

 8. I aim to foster user interaction and a sense of community through personalized features
 9. I value user feedback and plan to continuously improve the quiz based on suggestions
 10. I aspire to expand the user base and explore opportunities for monetization while maintaining a user-friendly environment
-11. I aim to grow the user community and investigate revenue possibilities while ensuring a user-friendly atmosphere is upheld

 ## Design
 ### Fonts